CodeDragon03/CodeDragon03/README.md

 </div>

-    Note: I don't like to use LLM's in my projects for coding, so they are by human for human only.
+    Note: I don't like to melt my brain so, LLM's and the Super Intelligence are not used in my projects for coding but they may be used for concept development.
 Thank you!